subtitleone/dictionary/README.md

-# match-replace
+# dictionary
-A list of match and replace values for fixing errors
+A list of match and replace dictionary values for fixing errors